Kahle21/CCMP200CapstoneKahle/README.md

                                  ^
                                  |
                             CloudWatch Logs

 2.2 Flow Summary

 Client sends an HTTP POST request to the API Gateway /process-image endpoint.

-API Gateway calls StartExecution on the Step Functions state machine.
+API Gateway calls StartExecution on the ImageProcessingStateMachine.

 Step Functions invokes the resize-image-lambda function.